Joe Simon (singer)

-Joe Simon (September 7, 1936 – December 13, 2021) was an American soul and R&B musician.
+Joseph Simon (September 7, 1936 – December 13, 2021) was an American soul and R&B musician.
 He began as a gospel artist singing with the Golden West Singers in the Bay Area in California.
-A consistent presence on the US charts between 1964 and 1981, Simon charted 51 U.S. Pop and R&B chart hits between 1964 and 1981, including eight times in the US top forty, thirty-eight times in the top 40 of the US R&B charts, and 13 chart hits in Canada.
+A consistent presence on the US charts between 1964 and 1981, Simon charted 51 U.S. Pop and R&B chart hits between 1964 and 1981, including eight times in the US top forty, 38 times in the top 40 of the US R&B chart, with 13 chart hits in Canada.
 His biggest hits included three number one entries on the US Billboard R&B chart: "The Chokin' Kind" (1969), "Power of Love" (1972), and "Get Down, Get Down (Get on the Floor)" (1975).
 In 2021, he was one of the 60 nominees for the National Rhythm & Blues Hall of Fame.

 Career

 Simon was born in Simmesport, Louisiana, United States.
-Similar to many other African-American artists from the era, Simon began singing in his father's Baptist church.
+Similar to many other African American artists from the era, Simon began singing in his father's Baptist church.
 He pursued his vocal abilities full-time once the family moved to Richmond (near Oakland, California) in the late 1950s.
 There Simon joined the Golden West Gospel Singers and became influenced by Sam Cooke and Arthur Prysock.
 With this, the group decided to turn secular and recorded "Little Island Girl" as the Golden Tones in 1959.

 Hush Records label owners Gary and Carla Thompson urged Simon to record on his own, and in 1964 Simon scored a minor hit on the Vee-Jay label with "My Adorable One".
-Simon scored again in 1965 on the Chicago-based label with "Let's Do It Over", which landed a #13 spot on the US Billboard R&B chart.
+Simon scored again in 1965 on the Chicago-based label with "Let's Do It Over", which landed a number 13 spot on the US Billboard R&B chart.
 However, the Vee-Jay label folded soon after the latter song's release and Simon found himself travelling across the country singing.

 Simon caught the eye of Nashville, Tennessee, R&B disc jockey John Richbourg during this time, and Richbourg not only became Simon's manager/record producer but also brought the singer to Monument Records' subsidiary label Sound Stage 7 in 1966.
-That year Simon released "Teenager's Prayer", which peaked at #11 on Billboard's R&B chart.
-Within the next two years, Simon released a string of hits: "(You Keep Me) Hanging On", "The Chokin' Kind" (Billboard Hot 100 #13), "Farther on Down The Road", and "Yours Love".
+That year Simon released "Teenager's Prayer", which peaked at number 11 on Billboard's R&B chart.
+Within the next two years, Simon released a string of hits: "(You Keep Me) Hanging On", "The Chokin' Kind" (Billboard Hot 100 number 13), "Farther on Down The Road", and "Yours Love".
 "The Chokin' Kind" was written by Harlan Howard, spent 12 weeks in the charts, and had sold one million copies by June 16, 1969.
 In addition, Simon was given a Grammy Award in 1970 for Best Male R&B Vocal Performance.

 In 1969, his composition "My Special Prayer", which had been a minor US hit for himself and for Percy Sledge, went to number one on the Dutch Top 40 in Sledge's version, spending 32 weeks on chart in two separate chart runs.